bereczb/trial-exam-python/README.md

 ### How can you get a random number in python?
 [2p]
 #### Your answer:
+You have to import 'random' module and choose the proper function such as randint. e.g. if you need a random integer which is greater or equal than a and less or equal than b, use the following: random.randint(a, b)

 ### What does M stand for in MVC?
 [2p]
 #### Your answer:
+M is Model in MVC.
+Model handles data and the calculations, logic.